How Much Does It Cost to Add a 12x12 Room to a House?

 - Painting and drywall installation: $2 - $6 per square foot

-Most home additions require permits, which add to the overall cost.
-These fees vary depending on local regulations, but typical costs include:
+Most home additions require permits, which add to the overall cost of the 12x12 addition.
+These fees vary depending on local regulations, but typical costs fall into these ranges:

 - Building permit: $500 - $2,000